colinbull/colinbull.github.io/talks/Fsharp_Enterpise/slides/index.md

 - pic representing trying to find my way around a C# project compared to F#

-' Things aren't order alphabetically (WTF!)
+' Things aren't ordered alphabetically (WTF!)
 ' This is probably the biggest win for the enterprise ' Also we use projectscaffold consistent solution structures